wangjunlem/msianspr-covid-faq/other-matters.md

 Your re-entry permit is fine as long as you do not leave Singapore while it is expired.

-Once you have received your re-entry permit, please update ICA through [e-REP](https://www.ica.gov.sg/esvclandingpage/erep).
+Once you have received your renewed passport, please update ICA through [e-REP](https://www.ica.gov.sg/esvclandingpage/erep).

 ### What if there are issues with my passport renewal?